shahbaz-ali/miniBRS/docs/installation.md

             ~$ airflow variables -s dag_creation_dates '{}'

-10. **Populate DAGs :** Now is the time to get our DAG's populated.
+10. **Populate DAGs:** Now is the time to get our DAG's populated.
 In Step 6 we made a backup of DAG's let get them back in context, use following commands to rename `dags_bak` to `dags`

             ~$ rm -r dags
             ~$ mv dags_bak dags

 11. **Start Airflow Web Server & Scheduler:** Congratulations, you have made up to this step, Now is the time to start the webserver and the scheduler.
-To start web server use following command
+To start webserver use following command

             ~$ airflow webserver